mosip/pre-registration/design/pre-registration/pre-registration-batch-job.md

 **Background**
 - The Pre-Registration system should support Batch job for the following Activities.

-	- Updating the status from **Booked** to **Expired**.
+	- Updating the status of applications from **Booked** to **Expired** when the application has expiered.
-	- Updating the status to **Consumed** after Reverse Data sync.
+	- Updating the status of applications to **Consumed** after it is consumed by Registration Processor (Reverse Data Sync).
-	- Syncing Appointment Availability per Registration center from Master Data.
+	- Syncing appointment availability per Registration Center from Master Data.

-The target users are -
-   - Pre-Registration system

 **Class Diagram**
 ![Class Diagram](_images/Batchjob/BatchClassDiagram.jpg)

 **Solution**